fedesanchezvidarte/f1-penca/prd/prediction-system.md

     *   In case of a tie in the overall standings, the tie will be broken by:
         1. Highest number of perfect predictions (highest score in a single race)
         2. Highest number of correctly predicted winners
-        3. Highest number of correctly predicted podiums
+        3. Highest number of correctly predicted 2nd places.
+        4. Highest number of correctly predicted 3nd places.
+        5. Highest number of correctly predicted 4nd places.
+        6. Highest number of correctly predicted 5nd places.

 ## Leaderboard